 The Emergency Solutions Grant (ESG), Housing Assistance Program (HAP), and Homeless Prevention Program (HPP) are collectively referred to as the EHH Program.
 ESG is federally administered by the United States Department of Housing and Urban Development (HUD).
 HUD awards ESG funding to the State of Wisconsin, Department of Administration, Division of Energy, Housing, and Community Resources (DEHCR) to distribute to eligible applicants.
 HPP and HAP are State of Wisconsin funding sources.
-These sources of funding are combined and distributed to one lead applicant in each HUD or local continuum of care (COC).
+These sources of funding are combined and distributed to one lead applicant in each HUD Continuum of Care (CoC) and Local Homeless Coalition (LHC).